 |College||University of New Orleans '02 (New Orleans, LA)|

-Mitchell Ervin is entering into his first NBA season having officiated twelve regular season games as a non-staff official.
-Prior to joining the NBA, Ervin officiated in the NBA D-League for 4 years where he officiated in the 2013, 2014 and 2015 NBA D-League Playoffs, including the 2014 and 2015 NBA D-League Finals.
-Ervin also officiated the 2014 NBA D-League All-Star Game in his hometown of New Orleans, Louisiana.
+Before joining the NBA, Ervin officiated in the NBA G League for four years, working the 2013, 2014 and 2015 NBA G League Playoffs and the 2014 and 2015 NBA G League Finals.
+Ervin also officiated the 2014 NBA G League All-Star Game in his hometown of New Orleans.